The “Other Side” Is Not Dumb

 This is not a “political correctness” issue.
 It’s a fundamental rejection of the possibility to consider that the people who don’t feel the same way you do might be right.
 It’s a preference to see the Other Side as a cardboard cut out, and not the complicated individual human beings that they actually are.

-What happens instead of genuine intellectual curiosity is the sharing of Slate or Onion or Fox News or Red State links.
+What happens instead of genuine intellectual curiosity is the sharing of Slate or Daily Kos or Fox News or Red State links.
 Sites that exist almost solely to produce content to be shared so friends can pat each other on the back and mock the Other Side.
 Look at the Other Side!
 So dumb and unable to see this the way I do!

 Sharing links that mock a caricature of the Other Side isn’t signaling that we’re somehow more informed.
 It signals that we’d rather be smug assholes than consider alternative views.
 It signals that we’d much rather show our friends that we’re like them, than try to understand those who are not.